automl/SMAC3/doc/index.rst

      | @misc{smac-2017,
      |    title={SMAC v3: Algorithm Configuration in Python},
-     |    author={Marius Lindauer and Katharina Eggensperger and Matthias Feurer and Stefan Falkner and Andre Biedenkapp and Frank Hutter},
+     |    author={Marius Lindauer and Katharina Eggensperger and Matthias Feurer and Stefan Falkner and André Biedenkapp and Frank Hutter},
      |    year={2017},
      |    publisher={GitHub},
      |    howpublished={\\url{https://github.com/automl/SMAC3}}
      | }

-SMAC3 is mainly written in Python 3.5.
+SMAC3 is mainly written in Python 3 and continuously tested with Python 3.4-3.6.
-Its `Random Forest <https://github.com/automl/random_forest_run>`_ is written in C++.
+Its `Random Forest <https://github.com/automl/random_forest_run>`_ is written in C++11.

 ..
 Indices and tables